What Is Brasato?

 - Pour in remaining wine, adding the beef back into the mixture.

 - Cover and bake at 300 degrees Fahrenheit for at least 3 hours or until very tender.

 - Turn the meat every hour while cooking.

 - When done, slice the meat and serve with the sauce.
 If the sauce is too thin, boil to reduce to the consistency you desire.
 (This is where we stop and refrigerate the meat and sauce separately as noted at the top...to be served another day.
 The flavors get even better and for those people watching their calories, it can be de-fatted before being reheated and served.
 This also freezes well!)

-In Italy, this recipe is often made with Barolo wine.
-It is also excellent and less expensive when made with Zinfandel, Cabernet Sauvignon, or any full bodied red wine.
+In Italy, this recipe is often made with Barolo wine; hence the traditional name of the dish, brasato al Barolo.
+However, the recipe is also excellent and less expensive when made with Zinfandel, Cabernet Sauvignon, or any full-bodied red wine.

 Serve the same varietal used for cooking, but not necessarily the same wine depending upon your budget.

-Be forewarned... on a scale of one to ten, the fragrance of the enticing aromas coming from your kitchen will rate a good 12 or more!
+Be forewarned... on a scale of one to 10, the fragrance of the enticing aromas coming from your kitchen will rate a good 12 or more!

 © 2012 Peggy Woods